Curtis Act of 1898: Registration of tribal members

-The Curtis Act also scrapped the registration of tribal members that had been conducted under the Dawes Act and ordered that new enrollments.
+The Curtis Act also scrapped the registration of tribal members that had been conducted under the Dawes Act and ordered new enrollments.
 This Act extended all provisions of the Dawes Act to the lands of the Five Civilized Tribes.
 In the end, the large parts declared by the government to be "surplus" to their needs were made available for sale, including to non-Natives.
 An estimated 90 million acres of land formerly reserved for Native Americans were removed from their control.

 Incorporation of towns

 The Curtis Act also authorized the incorporation of towns in Indian Territory.
-This meant that towns had a legal basis for being laid out, surveyed and plotted.
+This meant that towns had a legal basis for being laid out, surveyed, and plotted.
 Any individual could obtain title to the lot in fee simple.
 The title owner of a lot had the legal right to sell or mortgage the property.
 An incorporated town or city had the right to self-regulation and levy taxes, allowing them to establish public services.
 By 1900, the largest towns in Indian Territory had incorporated.
-These included: Ardmore, with 1,500 residents; Muskogee 4,200; McAlester 3,500; Wagoner 2,300; Tulsa 1,300; and Eufaula 800.
+These included: Ardmore, with 1,500 residents; Muskogee, 4,200; McAlester, 3,500; Wagoner, 2,300; Tulsa, 1,300; and Eufaula, 800.

 Provision for vote by residents

-The Act also provided that residents could vote for city officials.
-As the area was still a US Territory, residents could not vote for candidates for national office.
-Since Territorial government officials were appointed by the President of the United States, the question of voting for these officials was moot.
-After Oklahoma was admitted as a state in 1907, residents could vote for both state and national officials.
+Residents could not vote for the President or Congress in Indian Territory.
+The U.S. President appointed territorial government officials, so the question of voting for these officials was irrelevant.
+However, under the Curtis Act, male residents of Indian Territory, including American Indians, who met voter qualifications were permitted to vote.
+After Oklahoma was admitted as a state in 1907, residents could also vote for state officials.